fene20/great-recipes/README.md

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to quickly finds recipes that I'm interested in.
-        1. The search recipes window is available on the landing page.
+        1. The search recipes window is available on the landing page to help users find recipes.

     2. As a Returning Visitor, I want to find community links.